 - To report child abuse or neglect;

-- To notify a person who may have been exposed to a communicable disease or may be at risk for contracting or spreading a disease or condition.
+- To notify a person who may have been exposed to a communicable disease or may be at risk for contracting or spreading a disease or condition as authorized by law; and

-Serious Threat to Health or Safety: If there is a serious threat to your health and safety or the health and safety of the public or another person, we may use and disclose your health information to someone able to help prevent the threat.
+Serious Threat to Health or Safety: If there is a serious threat to your health and safety or the health and safety of the public or another person, we may use and disclose your health information to someone able to help prevent the threat or as necessary for law enforcement authorities to identify or apprehend an individual.

-Organ/Tissue Donation: If you are an organ donor, we may use and disclose your health information to organizations that handle organ procurement or organ, eye, or tissue transplantation or to an organ donation bank.
+Organ/Tissue Donation: If you are an organ donor, we may use and disclose your health information to organizations that handle procurement, transplantation, or banking of organs, eyes, or tissues.

 Coroners, Medical Examiners, and Funeral Directors: We may use and disclose health information to a coroner or medical examiner.
 This disclosure may be necessary to identify a deceased person or determine the cause of death.
 We may also disclose health information, as necessary, to funeral directors to assist them in performing their duties.